RewoundVHS/coursebot/README.md

 * !cbrandom - Prints a random course ID from the spreadsheet

+* !cblink - Prints the link to the spreadsheet

 ## Deploying this Discord Bot

 * Create a new app: https://discordapp.com/developers/applications/

-* In the coursebot.py file replace TOKEN with your app's token.
+* In the `coursebot.py` file replace TOKEN with your app's token.

 * Replace CLIENTID with your app's client ID in this URL and follow it: https://discordapp.com/oauth2/authorize?client_id=CLIENTID&scope=bot